WorkSafeBC Claims for B.C. Government Employees

 In order to receive compensation, you must prove that the issues occurred at or because of work.
 WorkSafeBC will verify the claim based on the information you provide and by contacting the work-site to investigate.

 If the event(s) are verified and found to be part of your employment, you will need to receive a diagnosis from a psychologist or psychiatrist of a mental condition.
-This condition must be found in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM IV).
+This condition must be found in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM).
 The psychologist or psychiatrist will determine whether or not the condition was predominately caused by the workplace.